OLADISEA/Duplic-Eraser/README.md

 If you encounter any issues during the setup or execution of the code, check the Flutter documentation or seek assistance from the Flutter community.

+#                                                    Tests in Duplic Eraser

+This Flutter app, Duplic Eraser, includes tests to ensure the correctness and functionality of various components.
+These tests are written using the Flutter testing framework and cover different aspects of the app's behavior.

+#                                                     Testing Approach
+1. Reusable Text Widget Test
+   Test Description: This test verifies the behavior of the reusable text widget used throughout the app.
+   Type: Widget Test
+   Functionality Tested:
+      Rendering of text with specified style attributes such as font size and color.
+2. Bloc Functionality Test
+   Test Description: This test ensures the functionality of the Bloc pattern implemented in the app.
+   Type: Widget Test
+   Functionality Tested:
+      Interaction with input fields and buttons.
+      State management and data flow between input fields, Blocs, and widgets.
+      Handling of user inputs and submission.
+#                                                      How to Run Tests
+To run the tests locally, follow these steps:
+Navigate to the project directory in your terminal.
+Run the "flutter test" command to execute the tests